background preloader

 Puff is the Norwegian word for stool.
 We really liked the pouf from Christien Meinderstsma, but it´s way out of our price range.
 This simple pattern for a knitted stool has much thinner yarn, but the budget is just as thin;) Nice to rest your legs on, and very popular for the kids.
 What we used:Eskimo, 18 balls (Or yarn suitable for US #13 needles)Acrylic yarn would probably be a really good alternative, as it´s a piece of furnitureUS #19 circular needles2 cheap duves (feather and down) How we did it:Cast on 35 stitches using three threads.Knit the garter stitch until you´ve knitted all the balls, and there is just enough yarn left to asseble the stool.
 You now have ONE rectangular piece.Cast off loosely.
 Assemble the first long side.
 Stuff the duves into the stool.
 Assemble the other end in the same manner as the first.
 And there you go!
 This is a free stool knitting pattern from pickles.no.

 Birdie Decoration This is my pattern/tutorial for a hanging Birdie Decoration.
 A completely useless object of course, but very cute all the same.
 It's an easy project to make, great for using up odds and ends of yarn and can be used in all sorts of ways to bring a little good cheer.
 This little birdie is made in four pieces :: a round flat circle for the body, a small triangle for the beak and 2 leafy shapes for the wings.
-There is also a hanging chain to make which you can decorate with flowers if you like, and the option of adding some dangly legs too.
-First a little summary of the basic crochet stitches :: sl st :: insert hook, yarn over, pull the loop back through the stitch, then through the loop on your hook. dc :: insert hook, yarn over, pull the loop back through the stitch (two loops on hook), yarn over and pull through both loops on hook (note :: this is equivalent to the US sc stitch) dc2tog (a 2-stitch decrease) :: insert hook, yarn over, pull loop back through the stitch (two loops on hook).
+First a little summary of the basic crochet stitches :: sl st :: insert hook, yarn over, pull the loop back through the stitch, then through the loop on your hook. dc :: insert hook, yarn over, pull the loop back through the stitch (two loops on hook), yarn over and pull through both loops on hook (note :: this is equivalent to the US sc stitch) htr :: yarn over, insert hook, yarn over, pull the loop back through the stitch (three loops on hook), yarn over and pull through all three loops on hook (note :: this is equivalent to the US hdc stitch) Now you need to make a TRIANGLE BEAK.

 Porch pouf Crochet is perfect when you want to shape the yarn into certain shapes, and here´s a big round pillow dressed up with slip stitches.
 The pattern can be adjusted to fit any size round pillow.
 We crocheted the top and sides, and just pulled together in the bottom to avoid crocheting with the pillow inside.
 (The pouf is open under) It is important that the pillow you use for filling is big enough to stretch the cover properly, if you have a really soft and squishy pillow it has to be much bigger than the cover, or use more than one stacked on top of eachother.
 YarnPickles Fat&Happy, 500 g DiameterAbout 18" HeightAbout 6" Crochet hookUS 15 Slik gjør duDo a magic loop and work 6 sc in the loop.
 Round 1: *1 sl s in 1 s, 2 sl s in the next s*Round 2: *1 sl s in each of the next 2 s, 2 sl s in the next s*Round 3: *1 sl s in each of the next 3 s, 2 sl s in the next s* Continue in the same manner with 1 sl s more between the increase s, making a large circle.